masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### Using asynchronous with callback the flow in execution will not be interrupted.

 Handling asynchronous functions using callback is a popular solution to make Javascript code non-blocking.
 Developers can use it to control long running tasks in the background while the other instructions continue executing.
-Thus, the callback function really shine when use with asynchronoous programming.
+There may sometimes need to adopt of heavy lifting of callback uses or too much nested callbacks call then everything becomes difficult and hard to manage which is called **Callback Hell**.
+We will discuss that part later.